-In his State of PPC in 2015 presentation, Wordstream CEO and PPC guru Larry Kim said that the cost-per-click on search advertising is at an all-time-high and searches on desktop have been trending downwards for a number of years.
+In his State of PPC in 2015 presentation, Wordstream CEO and PPC guru Larry Kim said that the cost-per-click on search advertising is at an all-time high, and searches on the desktop have been trending downwards for a number of years.

 So what’s causing this?
 All of these changes in PPC is a direct result of one thing, mobile.

 The Year of Mobile (We’ve heard this before)

 We’ve been hearing that it’s the “Year of Mobile” pretty much every year since 2009, basically, every year since the iPhone came out.
 Mobile devices have become more sophisticated and more usable leading to an increase in the amount of mobile-optimized content or an increase in the success of mobile ad campaigns.

 In 2015 however, mobile proved to be dominant.
 In May, Google confirmed that mobile searches overtook desktop searches in the U.S. (Including 9 other countries).
 The truth of the matter is if you haven’t started optimizing your campaigns for mobile visitors, your visitors are already looking elsewhere.
 The good news is that there are ways you can start earning leads on mobile relatively quickly.